 Germany offers various license categories depending on the vehicle type.
 Some of the common ones include:

-- Class B: Standard car license (up to 3.5 tons), available for both manual and automatic transmission vehicles.
+- Class B: Standard car license (up to 3.5 tons), available for manual and automatic transmission vehicles.
 The automatic license restricts drivers to only operating vehicles with automatic gear systems, while a manual license allows driving both types.
 Additionally, Germany offers the B197 license, which is a combination license.
 With B197, you can learn and take the driving test on an automatic vehicle but still qualify to drive manual cars after completing specific practical training in a manual vehicle.
 Other notable license types include the B96 for vehicles with trailers and BE for heavier trailers, providing flexibility depending on your driving needs.

 - Class A: Motorcycle driving license in Germany.
 This category includes several subtypes: